 - Divorce due to marital malaise.
 In these cases, spouses simply grew apart, fell out of love, failed to meet one another's expectations, gained weight, got lazy, or took some other similar action which resulted in the divorce.

-If possible, agree with your ex on what you will tell the kids.
 Particularly when they are younger, children can be confused with too many details, and even more confused when the parents share different reasons for the divorce.
-If you can agree on the details you will discuss and share, it will helps the kids process what is going on.
+If you can agree on the details you will discuss and share, it will help the kids process what is going on.

-As the children get older and ask questions, you can be more specific.
-For example, it might be inappropriate to tell a six-year-old that Mom had an affair, but when an 18 year old asks, you can answer more specifically.
+For example, it might be inappropriate to tell a six-year-old that Mom had an affair, but when an 18-year-old asks, you can answer more specifically.

 Be sensitive to the needs and concerns of the child.